These Central Istria Delights Will Have You Rushing to Book Your Vacay

 Join me to discover a sample of what Central Istria has to offer.

 I haven’t experienced Istria in the summer, as I find it too beautiful in the spring and autumn to be bothered to join the hustle and bustle of the summer season.
-With it so much quieter, the cobbled streets can (almost) be yours in late autumn, and you can experience a real sense of calm.
+With it so much quieter, the cobbled streets of gorgeous towns like Motovun can (almost) be yours in late autumn, and you can experience a real sense of calm.
 Cooler temperatures mean long days of exploring are easier on the body and your food cravings change, too, which is a good thing in the Istrian harvest of autumn.
 So much good food can be found – and for cheap!